Troubleshooting

 }

-If this works, add servers back one at a time to find the problematic one.
+If this single server works, add servers back one at a time to find the problematic one.
+See our multiple server configuration guide for best practices on running many servers simultaneously.

 Some MCP servers require API keys or other environment variables.
-Claude Desktop supports the "env" field in server config:
+Claude Desktop supports the "env" field in server config.
+Variables set here are passed only to the specific server process - they do not affect other servers or Claude Desktop itself.

 {